Skip to content

 • Accept the grant agreement and abide by the Terms and Conditions of the agreement;

-• Promptly notify and seek approval from the AIS if no longer involved in the supported activity, if the supported activity has been delayed/postponed due to circumstances, and/or there has been a change of activity type.
+• Promptly notify and seek approval from the ASC if no longer involved in the supported activity, if the supported activity has been delayed/postponed due to circumstances, and/or there has been a change of activity type.

 Participant Reflection Report